kjrebeck/belly-button-challenge/README.md

 # Belly Button Challenge

-This project uses data from a Belly Button Biodiversity dataset to create an interactive web application that displays various visualizations of the data.
+This project uses data from a Belly Button Biodiversity dataset to create an interactive dashboard that displays various visualizations of the data.

 ## Project Overview

-This project uses javascript, plotly and d3 to build a dynamic web dashboard that allows users to explore data on bacterial species found in the human belly button.
-The dashboard uses a bar and bubble charts to visualize the distribution of bacterial species and their prevalence in different samples.
+This project uses javascript, plotly and d3 to build a dynamic web dashboard that allows users to explore data on bacteria cultures found in the human belly button.
+The dashboard uses a bar and bubble charts to visualize the distribution and prevalence of over 2300 microbal species among participants.

 ## References